Body literacy

 For many people in perimenopause and menopause, sweating patterns can change.
 MedlinePlus describes menopause as the point when periods stop, with perimenopause as the transition leading up to it, and lists hot flashes and night sweats among common symptoms.3

-Hot flashes are a heat-regulation story
+Hot flashes are about heat regulation

-It may last longer than people imply
+It can last longer than people are told

 Abstract moon-to-sun heat-regulation rhythm with water droplets, tile, bedding, and a calm silhouette.

-It changes surface conditions: sweat on skin, damp fabric feeling, stale sleepwear, underarm residue from yesterday, fragrance that no longer smells like fragrance, and that oddly specific feeling of waking up already behind.5 The shower is not an apology.
-It is a way to re-enter the day with less residue and less sensory noise.
+The morning shower is useful after a night when the body ran hot.
+It changes surface conditions: sweat on skin, damp fabric, stale sleepwear, yesterday's underarm residue, and that specific feeling of waking up already behind.5 It is a way to re-enter the day with less residue and less sensory noise.

-A cleanser belongs to the rinse moment
+Underarm care belongs in the rinse moment

 Bathroom still life with folded sleepwear, towel, water glass, clean shirt, and shower steam.